Have you ever been questioned if you were “fit for driving”?

 Has it ever come to mind that someone, anyone, you, could be unfit to drive?

 This is a reality not just for truck drivers, but America.
 Driving may be a sport for some, and leisure for others.
-But for a truck driver it is there life line, their job and for many their passion.
+But for a truck driver, it is their lifeline, their job, and for many their passion.

 So what does it mean to be fit for driving?